fkinos/ffkkinos.com/content/notes/lisp.md

 +++
 date = "2024-03-09T00:00:00-03:00"
 title = "Lisp"
-description = "Some thoughts about Lisp and some cool little things I like about it."
 +++

-Lisp stands for **Lis**t **P**rocessing, and lists are what makes Lisp so powerful yet simple and elegant.
+Lisp stands for **Lis**t **P**rocessing, and lists are what makes it so powerful yet simple and elegant.

 Pairs
 -----

 Lists are not atomic, they're made up of smaller connected parts known as pairs, pairs have two components, the first part and the rest.
-The first part is usually some other Lisp atom like an integer, string, etc and the rest is, well, the rest.
+Both components can be any Lisp atom like an integer, string, etc, including other pairs with their own first and rest components.

-The rest is just another pair with a first component and a rest component, if you're familiar with data structures you'll probably recognize this as a linked list.
-Linked lists can perform badly but Lisp has tools to deal with that.

-Pairs are denoted by a parenthesized list separated by a dot, also called dotted notation.
+Pairs are denoted by a parenthesized list separated by a dot, also known as dotted notation.
 Here's an example showing a pair with its first component being the integer 1 and its rest component being also the integer 1:

 ```
 '(1 .
 1)